gmayerdev/ecom-api/README.md

 **GET: Login**
 Request: /login

-<ins>*There is a User created upon application startup User:test@ecomapi.com with Password:12345, below curl contains the Base64 of this User</ins>
+<em>*There is a User created upon application startup User:test@ecomapi.com with Password:12345, below curl contains the Base64 of this User as well as the verbose parameter so that the Response Headers are printed in the terminal</em>

 Response:
 ```